Chapter 21:

 Mores had recreated the snake-like whip of red light from his dagger.
 The dagger’s blade had shattered during the fight, but the red light still came from the jagged edges of the knife in Mores’ hand.

 Mores lashed the red whip over Symphon again.
 Shiori winced, remembering the pain.
 She wasn’t sure how much came through their connection.
-Had she felt only half?
+Had she felt half?
 A tenth?

 Symphon stood, even as the red lash landed again.
 He winced, but stood.
 He readied to attack Mores again.